 Create a lasting legacy for future generations through a planned gift to the Hudson River Museum.

-If you have made plans to include a bequest to the Hudson River Museum or would like assistance in planning your gift to the Museum, please call (914) 963-4550 x212 or email email@example.com.
-We want to personally thank you, ensure that we can accommodate your wishes, and welcome you as an HRM Legacy Society member.
+If you would like to discuss a planned gift to the Museum, please call (914) 963-4550 x270 or email firstname.lastname@example.org.
 All information will be held in strictest confidence.

-A bequest is a gift made by will or trust and can allow you to make an important contribution to a charity without diminishing your assets during your lifetime.
-Here is sample bequest language to include a request to the Hudson River Museum: “I give [the residue of my estate], or [ __% of the residue of my estate], or [the sum of dollars] to the Hudson River Museum.”
+A bequest is a gift made by will or trust and can allow you to make an important contribution to HRM without diminishing your assets during your lifetime.
+The most useful bequest is unrestricted, which allows the Museum to use your gift wherever it is most needed at the time.

 If you have already prepared a will, your attorney can add the Hudson River Museum as a beneficiary through a simple amendment called a codicil.
 If you wish to designate your gift for a specific purpose or bequeath an item for the collection, we strongly advise you to discuss your intentions with us to ensure we can fulfill your wishes.
 Please note, our policy is to accept objects only if we intend to accession them into the collections.

 Your planned gift can establish the ultimate legacy—a named general operating endowment to provide funding for the Museum and its activities in perpetuity.
 Endowed opportunities are also available for designated areas of interest at the Museum.